-I pay my respects to all Aboriginal Peoples - past, present and future and all Peoples who support and promote a continuity of Aboriginal culture as connectedness...
+I pay my respects to all Aboriginal Peoples past present and future and all who support and promote continuity of Aboriginal culture as allies

 Venessa Possum burramattagal Continuity, photographic documentation of a temporal site-specific artefact.

 To follow are some images collected as early colonial graphic archives which relate to my ancestry and research.
 The first is a map of the area that became known as "The Cowpastures" after Crown appointed explorers found a cave painting of lost herds.
 I revise this archive as a cultural perspective, reiterating balanyina, men and women being-caretakers of waterholes from durrubbin (Camden region of Nepean River) to Georges River. balanyini is also acknowledging tugear, meaning 'we two' being-connectedness between these significant River systems of the Sydney basin.

 The fourth image is a detail of a map made by a Crown appointed botanist showing George Caley.
 The map reveals a cultural feature of my ancestral ngurra.
 A formation of grasses and small trees reveals traditional land management for example, the burning practices used to cultivate a u-shaped area for seasonal herding of kangaroo and wallaby.
 Caley has given the place a Eurocentric name "Green dingle."

 Venessa Possum balanyini murungun: Revising the Colonial Archive 2020, citing "WHERE THE WILD HERDS WERE FOUND IN 1795" (1932, August 13), The Sydney Morning Herald (NSW : 1842 - 1954), p.
 9. Retrieved from http://nla.gov.au/nla.news-article16889509